 Misinformation can masquerade as science, especially when it comes to cannabis.
 Adrian Devitt-Lee highlights how analysis can be skewed for a variety of factors and gives insight on how to spot faulty research data.

 Numerous plants – not just cannabis – are endowed with compounds that interact directly or indirectly with the endocannabinoid system.
 The health benefits of many common kitchen spices are mediated by the same cannabinoid receptors in the human brain and body that marijuana activates.

 Project CBD science advisor Jahan Marcu, PhD, reports on the hidden dangers of propylene glycol and vape pens that smolder.

 The role of the endocannabinoid system in nicotine addiction is being increasingly acknowledged.
 Researchers conducted a pilot, randomised double blind placebo controlled study set out to assess the impact of the ad-hoc use of cannabidiol (CBD) in smokers who wished to stop smoking.

-You’d think it would have been very big news in the spring of 2005 when Donald Tashkin, a professor of pulmonology at UCLA's David Geffen School of Medicine, revealed at a conference that components of marijuana smoke, although they damage cells in respiratory tissue, somehow prevent them from becoming malignant.
-But headlines announcing "Pot Doesn't Cause Cancer" did not ensue.
+You’d think it would have been very big news in the spring of 2005 when Donald Tashkin, a professor of pulmonology at UCLA, revealed that cannabis smoke doesn’t cause lung cancer and may prevent respiratory tissue cells from becoming malignant.